 During the early 9th century, the production picked up again and the quality improved markedly.
 By the late Tang period, Yue ware was a major brand with an international reputation.
 The production centre was at Shanglin Lake, Cixi city in Zhejiang province and there were also many kilns in the vicinity and further apart in Zhejiang producing similar type.

 Yue Vessels exhibited in Cixi Museum

 Large Tang cover box (dia.
 17.5 cm) with carved floral motif found in Central Vietnam

-Yue jars from the Belitung shipwreck
+Yue jars with carved decoration from the Belitung shipwreck

 "The misty scenery of late autumn appears when the Yue kilns are open,

 The thousand peaks have been despoiled of their bright colour for the decoration of the bowls.

 Let us take them out at midnight to collect the falling dew,